-Confirm rules: Click to activate the pending rules.
-Active rules: An overview of the rules you are currently running on the device.

-: Click to delete an active rule.

-: Click to delete all rules, both pending and active.
+Confirm rules: Click to activate the pe nding rules.
+Active rules: An overview of the rules you are currently running on the device. : Click to delete all rules, both pending and active. : Click to delete an active rule. ••• Click to delete all rules, both pending and active.